 Kitzbühel is a charming town known for its hospitality, with world-renowned Tirolean and international cuisine.
 And from the valley floor to the highest peaks it offers 1,000km of routes for hikers and trail runners as well as 1,200km of biking and e-biking options for all ages and abilities in unspoilt nature.

-With both long distance hiking routes and shorter rambles, some of the best walking experiences involve water - with a hiking route to a river, lake or waterfall.
-Whether it's the Bichlach hike to the ponds in Reith, a visit to Sintersbach and Schleier waterfalls, or hidden gems such as the Blaue Lacke or the Torsee, they all offer pure refreshment.
+From the challenge of a long distance hiking trail to shorter rambles, some of the best summer walks in Kitzbuhel involve water - with hiking routes to a river, lake or waterfall.
+Whether it's the Bichlach hike to the ponds in Reith, a visit to Sintersbach and Schleier waterfalls, or hidden gems such as the Blaue Lacke or the Torsee, they all offer pure refreshment during the summer months.

 The singletrack is rated S1 (easy), making it suitable for beginners and families as well as advanced and expert riders.
 It contains lots of banked corners, rollers, jumps and natural obstacles.
 Plus, the winding road system through the mountains offers great terrain for road cyclists as well.